The Italian Job: Legacy

 Since 2000, there have been two remakes of the film.
 The first was released in 2003 and also called The Italian Job, set in Los Angeles and starring Mark Wahlberg as Charlie Croker.
 It features Donald Sutherland as John Bridger, played as more of a father figure to Croker.
 It employs the updated Mini Cooper for a chase towards the end.
 An official Bollywood remake of the 2003 film, called Players, was released in 2012.

-The artwork Hang On A Minute Lads, I've Got A Great Idea by Richard Wilson on the De La Warr Pavilion in Bexhill-on-Sea, East Sussex, England.
+The artwork Hang On a Minute Lads, I've Got a Great Idea by Richard Wilson on the De La Warr Pavilion in Bexhill-on-Sea, East Sussex, England.

 The film was adapted into a video game released for the PlayStation in 2001 and Microsoft Windows in 2002 and published by Rockstar Games.
-The film was also the subject of a play, Bill Shakespeare's "The Italian Job", written by Malachi Bogdanov, who used lines from Shakespeare plays to tell the story.
+The film was also the subject of a play, Bill Shakespeare's "The Italian Job", written by Malachi Bogdanov, who used lines from William Shakespeare plays to tell the story.
 It was performed in 2003 at the Edinburgh Fringe Festival.

 As part of a celebration of British culture at 2012 Summer Olympics, which were held in London, a replica of the bus was made and was exhibited balanced on the edge of the roof of The De La Warr Pavilion in Bexhill-on-Sea.
-The dialogue and car blowing up scene were shown at the closing ceremony.
+The dialogue and van blowing up scene were shown at the closing ceremony.

 In September 2016, NBC and Paramount Television began work on a TV series inspired by the original and the remake, though this never surpassed the development stage.
 In 2001, author Matthew Field released a book The Making of The Italian Job, and to celebrate 50 years since the film's release he has published a new and updated version, The Self Preservation Society.

 In February 2021, it was announced that a sequel TV series would be released on Paramount+.
 It is set to revolve around Croker's grandchildren, who inherit his old safety deposit box, and a quest to find the Italian bullion is reignited.
 Matt Wheeler will write and executive produce the series, while Donald De Line will produce, after previously doing so for the 2003 remake.